 Single use bags in Breckenridge cost 10 cents in an effort to discourage their use.
 The Town provides reusable bags to lodging and retail partners to ensure residents and visitors are never without.

 Plan ahead by bringing your own bags when shopping in Breckenridge.
 Don't have one?
 Ask the front desk or a local retailer and they will hook you up.
-Everyone will be asking you "where did you get that bag?"

 This program has saved millions of single use plastic and paper bags since it's inception.
 Click on the map to see where you can get your reusable Breck bag.